• Skip to primary navigation

 Need Help Now?

-Our doors are open if you are ready to work with a Northwest Indiana or a Lafayette Indiana elder law and estate planning attorney to put a plan in place.
+Our doors are open if you are ready to work with a Northwest Indiana elder law and estate planning attorney to put a plan in place.
 You can send us a message to request a consultation appointment, and we can be reached by phone at 219-865-2285 or 765-767-5225.

 • Author